 One idea for a music theme could be a festival.
 A laidback celebration that will get your guests in the party mood with live music, street food and a tipi or marquee wedding venue.
 You could even throw in some reception entry wristbands for your guests to really get in the festival mood.
 Whether it’s wedding banners displaying meaningful lyrics or enlisting your favourite local band to perform, if you’re a music fan, then a music theme could really strike the right note for your wedding day.

 7. What’s Trending?

 Do you pride yourself on keeping up with the latest trends?
-With sites like Pinterest, it’s now easier than ever to find out what the upcoming wedding theme trends are for 2018.
+With sites like Pinterest, it’s now easier than ever to find out how to pick a wedding theme that’s perfect for you by seeing what the upcoming wedding theme trends are for 2018.
 This year, the hot tip for venues are open spaces and industrialised architecture, giving couples the option to dress them up in a personal way.

 Homemade decorations are also very in right now, with couples ditching traditional methods in favour of creating their own mason jar table pieces or handcrafted invitations.
 You can find tips and tricks all over the net to create your perfect wedding day and follow the latest trends to make sure your wedding keeps up with the times.

 Although most weddings take place in the middle of the day, this doesn’t mean you have to follow suit.
 An evening or even night-time wedding could really give your special day that unique edge; and your theme can reflect this.
 Consider dark colours or a Halloween theme, which would look out of place in the daytime but would be a perfect accompaniment for night-time nuptials.

 Would you like your wedding to end with the sunset?
 A peach and coral palette could complement this beautifully.
 When deciding on the time frame, consider how this could influence your chosen theme.

 9. Eat, Drink and be Merry